nhselect/step1-training/content/user-guide/educator/getting-promoted-to-an-educatormanager-role-within-the-platform/switching-applications/index.md

 ![](/img/promotion-to-em_1_n.png)

-As an Educator/Manager you will need to use the **Supervise** application where you can enroll and manage Learners on the Steps proficiencies, and promote delegates to Assessor
+As an Educator/Manager you will need to use the **Supervise** application where you can enroll and manage Learners on the proficiencies, and promote delegates to Assessor

 2. Select **Supervise** application

 * **Learning Portal**: this is where Learners can access any clinical proficiency frameworks that they are enrolled on.
 If you are not a Learner, you will not see any clinical proficiency frameworks in the Learning Portal application.
-If you would like to see what the Digitised Steps proficiencies framework looks like, you can access [this demo](https://nhs-step1-proficiencies-demo.netlify.app/), which can also be found in your training package.
+If you would like to see what the Digitised proficiencies framework looks like, you can access [this demo](https://nhs-step1-proficiencies-demo.netlify.app/), which can also be found in your training package.

 ![](/img/promotion-to-em_2_n.png)